AdamJamesNaylor/jmc-warp/README.md

 #### block

 Default: minecraft:lodestone
-Specifies which block to use as the warp block.
+Specifies which block to use in the warpstone crafting recipe.

 ### Commands